Dutch Oven Beef Stew

 • Tomato paste.
 Concentrated tomato flavor that’ll add richness to the sauce.

 • Red wine.
 A secret ingredient to add depth of flavor.
-Use a dry red wine like Cabernet or Pinot Noir.
+Use a dry red wine, such as Cabernet or Pinot Noir.
 To omit the alcohol, use extra beef broth.

 • Balsamic vinegar.
 To tenderize the beef and to add acidity.
-White vinegar or apple cider vinegar will also work fine.
+White vinegar or apple cider vinegar will work just as well.

 • Worcestershire sauce.
-I’m pretty sure I add this sauce to any recipe that calls for beef.
+I’m pretty sure I’ll add this sauce to any recipe that calls for beef.
 It’s almost non-negotiable.

 • Beef broth.
 I suggest using low-sodium broth if possible.